 For specific amounts of more than \$1 million, use the \$ sign and numerals up to two decimal places.
 She is worth \$3.25 million.
 If specifically talking about Canadian currency, place "(CA\$)" following the amount: The registration fee is \$50 (CA\$).

 DUs, DU's

-The plural does not take an apostrophe: four DUs, not four DU's.
+The plural does not take an apostrophe: four DUs.
 The possessive form has an apostrophe: DU's Four Founding Principles.
 Same applies to Delta Upsilons and Delta Upsilon's.